 Using redirects correctly may seem like a small thing, but it can make a big difference in SEO terms.

 4. Add a Sitemap

-Search engines don’t experience a website like humans do.
-By adding sitemap we tell crawler easily that how are pages linked together.
+Search engines don’t experience a website as humans do.
+By adding a sitemap we tell the crawler easily that how are pages linked together.
 When indexing your site, bots follow every link to see where they go.
 One way you can help with this process is by adding a sitemap.
 If you use good internal linking that will help Google and the other search engines to crawl your entire site.
 However, large sites can get complicated, so a sitemap makes things easier for the search engines and ensures your site will be indexed appropriately.

 5. Makes website mobile friendly

 Mobile devices account for 54.8 percent of website traffic.
-Google always prioritize website which gives best experience in mobile under its mobile-first indexing algorithm.
+Google always prioritize website which gives the best experience in mobile under its mobile-first indexing algorithm.
 In this bots crawl your site, they use the mobile version.
 If your website doesn’t perform on mobile devices, it’s unlikely to rank highly on SERPs.

 To check how your website performs for mobile, Google’s mobile-friendly test is a convenient option.
 It gives you a quick performance check and tells you where you can make improvements.

 The robots.txt file sets rules for how web crawlers crawl different parts of a website.
 It’s a simple piece of code, but it can have a significant impact.

 A robots.txt file unintentionally blocking crawlers from content can be catastrophic for SEO.
 If the bots can’t crawl the page, it won’t be indexed—meaning it won’t appear in search results.

 One distinction to be aware of is follow links vs. no-follow links.